OPEC+ agrees to raise oil output as prices fall and Gulf flows rebound

 business

-OPEC+ has reached a preliminary agreement to increase oil production quotas by 188,000 barrels per day starting in August.
-This move represents the fifth consecutive increase as the cartel continues to unwind production cuts introduced in recent years.
+Seven countries within the OPEC+ alliance, including Saudi Arabia and Russia, have agreed to increase their combined oil production quotas by 188,000 barrels per day in August.
+This preliminary agreement marks the fifth consecutive increase as the cartel continues to unwind production cuts introduced in recent years.

 OPEC Plus Pledges to Pump More Even as Oil Prices Fall